polarityio/abuseipdb/README.md

 ### AbuseIPDB Max Age
 Max age in days to search AbuseIPDB.

-> Please note this muse be in day format ranging from 0-365.
+> Please note this must be in day format ranging from 0-365.

 ### Minimum Confidence Score
 Minimum score you want to be notified of from AbuseIPDB.